nils-n/meetings-reminder-system/README.md

     </tr>
     <tr>
         <td> 2 </td>
-        <td> I want to be able to add a new Meeting to my schedule so that i can freely change the meeting name, meeting time and date.   </td>
+        <td> I want to be able to add a new Meeting to my schedule where i can freely set the meeting name, meeting time and date.   </td>
     </tr>
     <tr>
         <td> 3 </td>